Raizo62-SonarQube/livebtfs/README.md

 With LiveBTFS, you can mount any **.torrent** file or **magnet link** and then use it as any read-only directory in your file tree.
 The needed bytes of the files will be downloaded only when they are read by applications.
 Tools like **ls**, **cat** and **cp** works as expected.

-LiveBTFS is optimized to access to remote OS
+LiveBTFS is optimized to access to remote OS :
+  * download only the needed parts
+  * optimizes processing speed

 It is based on btfs (https://github.com/johang/btfs)